sukh2929/group29/Teamwork_Contract.md

 * Everyone will help manage and review each milestone, however, each milestone submission will be specifically responsible by one member to triple-check and also submit onto GitHub and Canvas.

 ### Non availaibility hours
-* Sukhdeep kaur - Not available after 9pm PST
+* Sukhdeep Kaur - Not available after 9pm PST